iamsachinbagale/ML-in-Finance/README.md

 But if you are building a serious trading system requiring complete confidence and total reliability on the data fed to the system, I’d recommend going with a official and alternative market data provider- preferably one claiming to provide low latency data directly from exchanges.

 Like Polygon or IEX

+# Extract Stock market Data with yfinance (FY 2022)
+    Extracted Google Stock Info. of FY 2022
+    Fetching Data of Multiple Stocks and stored in a dataframe(APPLE, GOOGLE, UBER, WALMART) Calculated the Daily Returns and plotted the cumulative returns of all the list of stocks.
+        Determined market volatility or the spread of asset prices from their average price(Standard Deviation) Constructed a Correlation Table
+        Calculated Annualized Sharpe Ratios
+    Fetching Data for all Stock Tickers in S&P 500 Companies Get the key Financial Metrics of Multiple Tickers

+# PREDICTIVE MODEL BUIDING BASED ON THE HISTORICAL TIME-SERIES DATA OF TESLA
+    SARIMAX(Seasonal Auto-Regressive Integrated Moving Average with eXogenous factors) What is a stationary Time Series
+    Dickey-Fuller test
+    PREDICTION WITH SARIMAX MODEL